james-livefront/livefront-ai-guidance/06-context-examples.md

 ## Remember

 Good context is an investment.
-Spend 2 minutes writing good context, save 20 minutes of back-and-forth.
+Better context upfront means less back-and-forth.

 The AI can't read your mind, but with good context, it doesn't need to.